 - if the flow is too stressful some babies may refuse to suck or suck with very little pressure as a way of coping

-For further reading see Supporting Sucking Skills, 3e and contact the health professional in charge of your baby if you have any concerns about your baby’s swallowing or breathing coordination.
+For further reading see Supporting Sucking Skills, 3e and contact your baby’s health professional if you have any concerns about your baby’s swallowing or breathing coordination.

 Tips for helping your baby with a fast let-down

 If your baby coughs, chokes, gulps and gasps or lets go of the breast just after you have a let-down: